Profile image

 Matthew specialises in inquests, clinical negligence, personal injury, actions against the police, and professional discipline.
 He is an expert in wrongful death cases.

 Matthew graduated top of his year in law at the University of Nottingham.
-This included a year at the University of Texas at Austin Law School, where he worked as a Student Criminal Defence Attorney representing death row inmates in federal appeals.
+This included a year of postgraduate study at the University of Texas at Austin Law School.
+During this time, he represented death row inmates in federal appeals.

-Matthew is Public Access qualified and accepts instructions on this basis.
+He is Public Access qualified and regularly accepts instructions on this basis.

 Inquests

-• Matthew takes a collegiate approach to working with instructing solicitors (and finds it useful to be involved from an early stage, if possible).
+• Matthew takes a collegiate approach to working with instructing solicitors (and finds it useful to be involved from an early stage).

-• He is extremely sensitive and empathetic with grieving families.
+• He is sensitive and empathetic with grieving families.

 • He is regularly successful in arguing that Article 2 ECHR applies, including in unusual circumstances.